✍️ Editor’s take: Assist-2-Sell's low fees offer potential savings. But a flawed business model makes it a riskier choice than other discount options.

 The 'worst experience' with a realtor I've ever had

-He specifically called out his agent’s inexperience, lack of communication, and unreliability as major problems throughout the process.
+They specifically called out their agent's inexperience, lack of communication, and unreliability as major problems throughout the process.

 The bottom line is that your experience with Assist-2-Sell will depend on the quality of the franchise in your area.